 We've not had these confirmed, but savvy MSE users have told us that in the Warrington store "you can miss out a good chunk of the showroom by going left through the door at the top of the main stairs", and you can get straight to the flatpack aisles in Wembley if you "immediately turn left" after heading down the marketplace stairs.

 Recently we've spotted shortcuts highlighted on display boards around the store (indicated by yellow dots), making it easier for you to get to where you need to quickest.
-However, we'd love to hear if you've found any shortcuts of your own – let us know in the comments below, or on Twitter.
+However, we'd love to hear if you've found any shortcuts of your own – let us know on X (formerly Twitter).
 In the meantime, you could always ask store staff for tips – they'll usually be dotted around the store, especially near the entrance.

 -